[Paper] Data Repetition Beats Data Scaling in Long-CoT Supervised Fine-Tuning

 | Repetition | 128 | 400 | ~99 % (full memorization) | +12–26 pp | +12–26 pp |

-- Performance boost: The repeated‑small‑dataset model consistently outperforms the large‑scale baseline across both benchmarks, with gains ranging from 12 to 26 percentage points.
+- Performance boost – The repeated‑small‑dataset model consistently outperforms the large‑scale baseline on both benchmarks, with gains of 12–26 percentage points.

-- No catastrophic forgetting: Despite heavy memorization of the tiny dataset, the model retains its general language abilities (no drop in perplexity on a held‑out language modeling set).
+- No catastrophic forgetting – Despite heavy memorization of the tiny dataset, the model retains its general language abilities (no increase in perplexity on a held‑out language‑modeling set).

-- Token‑accuracy as a proxy: The point where token‑accuracy plateaus (≈ 99 %) aligns with the peak in reasoning accuracy, providing a cheap early‑stopping criterion.
+- Token‑accuracy as a proxy – The point where token‑accuracy plateaus (≈ 99 %) aligns with the peak in reasoning accuracy, offering a cheap early‑stopping criterion.

 Practical Implications

-- Cost‑effective fine‑tuning: Companies can achieve state‑of‑the‑art reasoning performance without gathering millions of annotated CoT examples or renting massive GPU clusters.
-A curated set of a few hundred high‑quality examples, trained for many epochs, suffices.
+Companies can achieve state‑of‑the‑art reasoning performance without gathering millions of annotated CoT examples or renting massive GPU clusters.
+A curated set of a few hundred high‑quality examples, trained for many epochs, is sufficient.Faster iteration cycles

-- Potential for domain‑specific CoT: The same approach could be applied to specialized domains (e.g., legal reasoning, medical diagnostics) where high‑quality annotated examples are scarce but highly valuable.
+The same approach can be applied to specialized domains (e.g., legal reasoning, medical diagnostics) where high‑quality annotated examples are scarce but highly valuable.

 Limitations & Future Work

-- Dataset size ceiling: The study focuses on a 400‑sample set; it remains unclear how the repetition advantage scales when the dataset grows to a few thousand examples.
+- Dataset size ceiling – The study uses a 400‑sample set, leaving it unclear how the repetition advantage scales to datasets of a few thousand examples.

-- Generalization beyond CoT: The findings are specific to chain‑of‑thought reasoning tasks; whether repetition helps in other fine‑tuning regimes (e.g., instruction following, code generation) is an open question.
+- Generalization beyond CoT – Findings are specific to CoT reasoning tasks.
+It remains an open question whether repetition helps in other fine‑tuning regimes such as instruction following or code generation.

 Authors